-Mr Gunness: So, let me go to my conclusion.
-Mr Deputy Speaker, Sir, this budget is not the easy way but it is the right way.
+Mr Gunness: So, let me go to my conclusion, I go to my conclusion.
+So, Mr Deputy Speaker, Sir, this budget is not the easy way but it is the right way.
 It is what leadership should look like and I believe that in time, the people of Mauritius will look back on this moment not as a betrayal but that as a real turning point - a moment when together, we choose the responsibility over recklessness, courage over comfort.